Kubrat Pulev: Pulev vs. Dimitrenko

+Pulev vs. Ustinov

-On 1 August 2012, it was announced that Pulev would defend his European and IBF International heavyweight titles against unbeaten Belarus boxer Alexander Ustinov (27-0, 21 KOs) on 29 September in Hamburg.
+On 1 August 2012, it was announced that Pulev would defend his European and IBF International heavyweight titles against unbeaten Belarus boxer Alexander Ustinov (27–0, 21 KOs) on 29 September in Hamburg.
 At the time, due to being the EBA heavyweight champion, Ustinov was not ranked by the EBU.
 Ustinov vacated the title and the EBU confirmed he would be included in September's rankings.
 The fight was also set to be an IBF eliminator.
 Ustinov weighed in over 300 pounds on the scales.
 Pulev dominated the fight from the opening bell working well behind his jab and landing the harder shots.
 Pulev maintained the balance attack and landed more punches in round 11.
 Ustinov, after a slow reaction, took a knee and eventually counted out.

 By early-June 2013, the IBF had finally updated its heavyweight division rankings, making Pulev the official #1 contender for its heavyweight title.

 On 21 June, the EBU confirmed Alexander Dimitrenko as Pulev's mandatory challenger.
 They set the purse bid deadline for 10 July.
 On 18 July, Dimitrenko vacated his mandatory position.
 The EBU announced that Pulev would fight the next highest ranked fighter instead.

+Rise up the ranks

-Pulev vs. Thompson, Abell
+Pulev vs. Thompson

-Having not fought in 11 months, Pulev next fought on 24 August 2013, against former world title challenger Tony Thompson (38-3, 26 KOs) in a final eliminator in Schwerin, Germany.
+Having not fought in 11 months, Pulev next fought on 24 August 2013, against former world title challenger Tony Thompson (38–3, 26 KOs) in a final eliminator in Schwerin, Germany.
 Thompson was coming off back to back wins against British contender David Price.
 The fight went the 12 round distance with Pulev announced the winner.
 The three judges scored the fight 116–112, 118–110, and 117–111 in his favour.
 Thompson started off slow and defensive, but never landed anything of note during the fight.
 Pulev outlanded Thompson 80–28 in the final four rounds.
 In total, Pulev landed 145 of 405 punches thrown (36%) and Thompson connected 141 of his 419 thrown (34%).

 On 8 October, EBU announced Pulev as their mandatory challenger for heavyweight champion Derek Chisora.
 Prior to Pulev vacating the title, Chisora was his mandatory challenger, before capturing the vacant title.
 There was no date set for purse bids.

+Pulev vs. Abell

-On 3 December, it was announced that Pulev would 'stay busy', whilst waiting for the Klitschko fight, and fight on 14 December against veteran Sherman Williams (36-13-2, 19 KO's) at the Jahnsportforum in Neubrandenburg.
-A few days before the fight, Williams pulled out of the fight with an injury and replaced with American Joey Abell (29-6, 28 KOs).
+On 3 December, it was announced that Pulev would 'stay busy', whilst waiting for the Klitschko fight, and fight on 14 December against veteran Sherman Williams (36–13–2, 19 KO's) at the Jahnsportforum in Neubrandenburg.
+A few days before the fight, Williams pulled out of the fight with an injury and replaced with American Joey Abell (29–6, 28 KOs).
 Pulev won the bout when Abell retired in his corner after round 4.
 Pulev started the fight slow with Abell landing counters, however Pulev found his rhythm in round 2.
 Abell started well in round 4, dropping Pulev with a counter punch.
 Pulev got up immediately and dropped Abell three times in the round, all from body shots.
 During the interval, referee Charlie Fitch stopped the fight.